Antitrust pressure could push Liberty out of Germany - sources

 Exiting Europe's biggest cable market would be a serious blow for Liberty as Unitymedia KabelBW generated almost a fifth of total revenues of $14.5 billion last year and almost a quarter of total operating cash flow of $6.74 billion.

-The court case against the merger was brought by Deutsche Telekom, which has been hard hit by the success of Unitymedia KabelBW and Kabel Deutschland.
+The court case against the merger was brought by Deutsche Telekom (DTEGn.DE), which has been hard hit by the success of Unitymedia KabelBW and Kabel Deutschland.

 Both cable companies have snatched customers from established telecoms players such as Deutsche Telekom, with their upgraded networks offering home and office Internet at speeds that are often five times faster.